Ekoda/SoftMoE/README.md

 ---
 ## How to use
 The model config is implemented in the `config.py` file, which is initiated and passed on to tokenizer, model and the data preparation function if used.
-If `should_load` is specified, and a path is provided the model will load the weights and model config it.
+If `should_load` is specified, and a path is provided the model will load the weights and model config with it.
 Likewise it will save both params and config in the specified path.

 ---
 ## Requirements